 Reporting accessibility issues with this website

 We’re always looking to improve the accessibility of blogs.brighton.ac.uk.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, please report it through our accessibility issue form.
+If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, please report it to our web manager

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).